Sorry. We did not find anything.

 For a fully loaded 12,500lb/5,669kg rig, we are pleased with the fuel economy of our tiny home on wheels, and the two 30 gallon/113L diesel tanks provide up to 800 miles/1,300km between stops—an invaluable addition in our excursions to the Arctic on both the Dempster and Dalton Highways where fuel stations are few and far between.

-GLOBAL SERVICE One of our key requirements when choosing our truck was a chassis that would be serviceable globally.
-We love the deep rumble of an American V8, but that satisfying sound will soon lose its charm when trying to replace an engine part in inner Mongolia.
-We also wanted a chassis that was reasonably affordable in terms of maintenance and repairs, which is absolutely the case for Denny.
-From the average and easy-to-acquire tire size to the practical price of air and fuel filters, maintenance and repairs don’t generally break the bank.
+We also wanted a chassis that was affordable in terms of maintenance and repairs, which is the case for Denny.
+From the easy-to-acquire tire size to the practical price of parts, repairs don’t generally break the bank.

 Next stop the world.